eclipse-xpanse/xpanse-website/docs/database.md

 2. Database is listening on port `3306`.
 3. Name of the database is `xpanse`.
 This must be created on the DB server.
 It will **not** be automatically created.

-Default configuration file can be found [here](https://github.com/eclipse-xpanse/xpanse/blob/main/runtime/src/main/resources/application-mariadb.properties#L6).
+The Default configuration file can be found [here](https://github.com/eclipse-xpanse/xpanse/blob/main/runtime/src/main/resources/application-mariadb.properties#L6).

 #### Overriding Default Configuration